| Name | Title | Contact Details |

 Vice President - Human Resources | Profile |

-Norquest College is a Edmonton, AB-based company in the Education sector.
+Southern States University is a San Diego, CA-based company in the Education sector.